-A grade of C or above (C- does not count) in each course counted toward the major or minor including .
+A grade of 'C' or above (C- does not count) must be earned in each course counted toward the major or minor (including PS 101 Introductory Psychology).
 Other options for the study of psychology include endorsements in Elementary and Secondary Education.